 - Your Passport

 - Proof of Payment for Duties and Taxes (Once Payable)

 There is one important thing you should know about clearing an imported U.S. used vehicle through customs in Panama.
 Panamanian customs is notoriously slow when it comes to arriving at their assessed value for used cars.
 As such, it can take more time than you might expect to clear a vehicle through customs.
-Therefore, make sure you plan ahead, especially if you will need the vehicle for your own personal use once it arrives in the country.
+Therefore, make sure you plan, especially if you will need the vehicle for your personal use once it arrives in the country.

 If you have any additional questions or concerns about the process for clearing your imported used vehicle through Panamanian customs, please consult the official website for Autoridad Nacional de Aduanas (the National Authority of Customs) here.